jo/sync-tank/migrations.md

 Obviously the data schema will need some enhancements in order to store that new information.
 In particular, we will want to add an `isImportant` flag to each todo-item.
 This change is rather unobtrusive because it leaves already existing todo items intact: since existing documents will not have the `isImportant` attribute, we can simply treat them as not important by default.
 All we have to do is make sure the app will be able to handle missing `isImportant` flags.

+As a side node, we'd like to briefly mention that this approach will only work if old apps do not delete the new `isImportant` attributes.
+More generally, applications should simply ignore attributes they don't know and persist them along with the data they care about.
+This way, other applications have the option to use the same schema and only add the attributes they need to provide additional functionality.

 This change was not too hard to implement.
 A second request that many users have made is the ability to change the color theme of their app:

 ```cucumber